yongyi-wu/nlp-group/README.md

 ./reproduce.sh
 ```

-> Note: The reproduction can be completed on a single 16GB GPU.
-Altogether with transfer learning tasks, the experiment will take about 4 hours.
+> Note: The reproduction can be completed on a single 16GB GPU in 7 hours.
+Due to time and computation constraints, however, the script does not perform 10 different random splits as the authors have done.

 ### Related Work